 A biography of the portfolio author and, if you like, a picture of yourself or other image.
 The biography should provide a short introduction to you, the author of the portfolio.
-You may include a photo of yourself or an image that relates to ideas discussed in your Portfolio.
-Above all, think about creating ethos and creating a good first impression.
+You may include a photo of yourself or an image that relates to ideas discussed in your portfolio.
+The goal of your biography should be to introduce yourself as a writer.

-Reflective Introduction to the portfolio.
-The most important element in your ePortfolio, the Introductory Reflective Essay (IRE) is (usually 750-1500 words) and provides readers with an introduction and guide to the rest of your work.
-A strong IRE ties together all the exhibits in your portfolio; it helps you describe and reflect on your writing processes, with your exhibits providing the supporting evidence.
+The Introductory Reflective Essay.
+The most important element in your portfolio, the Introductory Reflective Essay (IRE) (usually 750-1500 words) ties together all the exhibits in your portfolio; it helps you describe and reflect on your writing processes, with your exhibits providing the supporting evidence.

-Two of the three papers written for this class (ca. 750-1500 words), thoroughly revised, edited, and polished.
+Two revised essays from the course.
 These pieces provide evidence of your best critical thinking, argumentative strategies, prose style, and editing skills.
-They represent your most “finished” pieces of writing;
+They represent your most “finished” pieces of writing.

-One exhibit of writing that demonstrates your composing process and revision skills.
+One revision exhibit that demonstrates your composing process and revision skills.
 For this exhibit, students typically present a portion of a paper (e.g., a paragraph or the thesis statement); and demonstrate the development of this piece of writing through several drafts.
-Your task is to clearly show how your writing changed between drafts and to include explaining commentary your revision process to readers.
+Your task is to clearly show how your writing changed between drafts and to include explaining commentary on your revision process to readers.

-One example of peer review that demonstrates your work in reviewing or responding to the work of other writers.
+One peer review exhibit that demonstrates your work in reviewing or responding to the work of other writers.
 Again, your task is to demonstrate the quality of your work and to explain your peer review process.